bretsw/bretsw-website-build/content/author/admin/_index.md

 [*Read my CV*](cv/) or
 {{% staticref "files/cv.pdf" %}}download{{% /staticref %}}

 I am a PhD candidate in the [Educational Psychology & Educational Technology](http://edutech.educ.msu.edu/) program at Michigan State University.
 My research focuses on networked learning at the intersection of information science and teacher education.
 Specifically, I have been exploring how social media platforms support induction and ongoing professional learning for K-20 educators.
-My work has been published in *Journal of Research on Technology in Education*, *British Journal of Educational Technology*, and *Policy Insights from the Behavioral and Brain Sciences*, among others, and I have won two Best-Paper Awards from the Society for Information Technology and Teacher Education.
+My work has been published in *Journal of Technology and Teacher Education*, *Journal of Research on Technology in Education*, *British Journal of Educational Technology*, and *Policy Insights from the Behavioral and Brain Sciences*, among others, and I have won two Best-Paper Awards from the Society for Information Technology and Teacher Education.

 My research is interdisciplinary and utilizes a variety of methods—both qualitative and quantitative, human and computational—including qualitative content analysis, social network analysis, and machine learning.

+I am currently the Co-chair of SITE's Social Media SIG and Secretary of AECT's Research & Theory Division.

 I hold a [Master's Degree in Educational Technology](http://edutech.educ.msu.edu/programs/masters/) and a [Graduate Certificate in Serious Game Design and Research](https://gamedev.msu.edu/serious-games/) from Michigan State University, and a bachelor’s degree in mathematics and sociology from Bucknell University.
 I teach each of the Master’s courses in MSU’s [Graduate Certificate in Online Teaching and Learning](https://education.msu.edu/cepse/maet/certificates/online-teaching/), as well as a course to help undergraduate pre-service teachers think critically about using technology for teaching and learning.